 Next up!
 We have for you one of the most well-rated and customer favored sights on our list of the best red dot sights: the TRU-TEC Compact 20mm Tactical Red Dot Sight from TRUGLO!

 This device is truly as compact as it gets.
 It measures a meager 5 x 4 x 4 inches in dimensions and weighs somewhere around 11 ounces, only.
 It comes with 2cstandard mounts: both high and low mounting bases that mount to standard picatinny or weaver-style rails so you are free you slap this on your rifle or arm of choice.
 Very simple yet versatile.
 It is battery powered, comes with a CR2032 battery in the box and is said to have a battery life of nearly 1000 hours!
 What’s even nicer is that it comes with an auto-off feature which will save you tons of power too.
 Apart from these, the TRU-TEC compact sight comes with a 20mm objective and multicoated lens for better clarity and sharpness.
 You furthermore have digital push-button controls lets you easily adjust multiple brightness settings.
 Pretty neat.

 What we liked best about the TRU-TEC sight however, is its simplicity.
 Despite being an A-class performer, it is very simple and uncomplicated to use.
 For instance, its quick touch power wakes up the device whenever and anywhere you tap it.
 How cool is that?

-For people who are looking for a sighting device that is a little OTT and generous with features, we have for them the Optics Strikefire II Red Dot Sight from Vortex.
+For people who are looking for a sight device that is a little OTT and generous with features, we have for them the Optics Strikefire II Red Dot Sight from Vortex.

 However, the feature we liked most is the sight’s construction.
 Apart from being fog proof and waterproof, It has a built in lens cover which is absolutely awesome.
 Can’t tell you the number of times people lose those things!